2014 - 2015 Warm Climate Apple Variety List

 taste buds of a 12-year-old and can't stand the taste of fermented

-depending on the quality they impart to the finished cider; Sharps,
+depending on the quality they impart to the finished cider, such as Sharps, Bittersharps,

 Kingston Black are famous for their balance of all of these qualities,

 and are used for making single variety ciders.
-Since the sugars
+Since most of the sugars

 are converted into alcohol, the flavor depends on how it tastes when the